takelley1/linux-notes/misc.md

 ### `shutdown` command

-`shutdown -r now` or `reboot`                            = immediately reboot system.
+`shutdown -r now` or `reboot`                            = Immediately reboot system.
-`shutdown 2 this machine is shutting down in 2 minutes!` = power off system in 2 minutes and send the provided message to all logged-in users.
+`shutdown 2 this machine is shutting down in 2 minutes!` = Power off system in 2 minutes and send the provided message to all logged-in users.
-`shutdown -r 0:00`                                       = reboot at midnight tonight.
+`shutdown -r 0:00`                                       = Reboot at midnight tonight.

 ### interesting lesser-known commands <sup>[2]</sup>